JOY6IX9INE/Masaischool-Lecture-Tracker/README.md

 Contributions and pull requests are most welcome!
 Found a bug or want a feature?
 Open an issue or PR.

+---

 ## ⚠️ Disclaimer

+This extension is intended for **educational and personal use only**.
+It is designed to help students track their lecture progress on the official Masai School platform.

+- This tool **does not interfere with or manipulate the platform’s data** in any way.
+- It simply stores progress **locally in your browser** for personal tracking purposes.
+- The author is **not affiliated with Masai School**.
+- Use of this tool is at your own discretion and risk.

-This extension is for educational and personal use only.
-Unauthorized use of Discord tokens may violate Discord’s terms of service.
-The author is not responsible for any misuse of this tool.
+> **The author is not responsible for any misuse or consequences resulting from the use of this extension.**